kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Gateway Buffer Filling Up

-Symptom: The backend export rate is too low compared to the gateway ingestion rate.
+Cause: The backend export rate is too low compared to the gateway ingestion rate.

 Remedy: